billimarie/prosecutor-database/HACKTOBER2020.md

 ### Instructions For Submitting Your Pull Request

-1-A.) Time to **add**, **commit**, & **submit** your pull request:
+1.)
+Time to **add**, **commit**, & **submit** your pull request:
 ```
 git add .
 git commit -m "[Your commit message goes here]"
 git push origin hacktober2020:master
 ```

+2.)
+Celebrate! 🎉 You'll receive a comment verifying I received your pull request.
+Once your PR has been merged, it'll be up on the [live web app](https://us-prosecutor-database.herokuapp.com/), & your GitHub profile will be added to the [Contributors](https://github.com/billimarie/prosecutor-database/blob/master/README.md#contributors) gallery.

+## Troubleshooting

+### Errors while trying to submit a pull request

-1-B.) Did you get an error when trying to submit your PR?
-Try Step 1 in **Instructions For Setting Up Git / GitHub in Terminal / Command Line**.
+1.) **Have you connected your SSH key to GitHub?** If not, go to "Step 1" in *Instructions For Setting Up Git / GitHub in Terminal / Command Line* (above).
 You might be getting an error because your SSH key isn't connected to GitHub.

-1-C.) If the error looks like the following, try ```git push```
+2.) **Are you getting a `failed to push` error?** It looks like this:

 ```
-To github.com:shariq1989/prosecutor-database.git
+To github.com:[your-username-here]/prosecutor-database.git
  ! [rejected]        hacktober2020 -> master (non-fast-forward)
-error: failed to push some refs to 'git@github.com:shariq1989/prosecutor-database.git'
+error: failed to push some refs to 'git@github.com:[your-username-here]/prosecutor-database.git'
 hint: Updates were rejected because a pushed branch tip is behind its remote
 ```

-2.)
-Go to your forked repository, and press "Pull Request".
-Select "hacktober2020" for the branch for your forked repo and the main repo.
+If you see this in your terminal / command line, try `git push`.
+After pushing, go to your forked repository on GitHub.com & press "Pull Request."
+Select `hacktober2020` for the branch for your forked repo and the main repo.
 Press "Create Pull Request" and type a title and description for your PR.

-3.)
-Celebrate! 🎉 You'll receive a comment verifying I received your pull request.
-Once your PR has been merged, it'll be up on the [live web app](https://us-prosecutor-database.herokuapp.com/), & your GitHub profile will be added to the [Contributors](https://github.com/billimarie/prosecutor-database/blob/master/README.md#contributors) gallery.